Measuring Claude Code ROI and Scaling Beyond Day One: The Productivity Paradox

 Phased Rollout Strategy: De-Risk With Data

 Rollout in three phases.
 Each phase has explicit go/no-go criteria.
-If you miss the criteria, debug and extend the phase.
+If you miss the criteria, debug and extend the phase — don't push forward on hope.

 Phase 1: Pilot (Weeks 1–4)